 Unicorn & Wizard Couples Costume

 This year was a remix of some past costumes.
 My unicorn costume from EDC needed to be worn again with a few added accessories from the costume bin.
-A wizard costume paired perfectly to complete our couples costume.
+The wizard costume paired perfectly to complete our couple’s costume.
+Can you spot the baby bump?

-What have your past couples Halloween costumes been?
-How long do you usually plan for your Halloween costumes?
+What have your past couples Halloween costumes been, and how long do you usually plan for your Halloween costumes?